 Wanna go overseas within the next six months?
 Wanna start a business?
 Wanna have kids in the next couple of years?
 Wanna buy a house or a car?
 Wanna move to another state?
 Wanna lose 50 pounds?
 Wanna get another degree?
 Wanna learn another language?
 Wanna save $5,000?
 Wanna get into a healthy and committed relationship?
 Cool.
 Next question — what did you do this week to get closer to your long-term plans?
 Because it's always important to remember that long-term goals aren't reached without taking small consistent steps.

-This is why I think it's essential to write down clear long-term plans and then devote some time, each week, towards making them manifest.
+This is why I think it's essential to write down clear long-term plans and then devote some time, each week, to making them manifest.
 I promise you that if you do this on a consistent basis, you'll look up and, this time last year, your life will look really different.
 All because you did something intentional about your plans on a weekly basis.

 6. What Did I Do (or Am Going to Do) to Reward Myself?

 A place that I've been parked at, for a minute now, is how important it is to focus on what makes me healthy instead of making happy so much of a priority in my life.
-Let me tell it, happiness has become a god to some people to the point where they don't honor commitments, they make poor decisions and they become totally self-consumed, all in the name of "doing what makes me happy".
-Meanwhile, maturity teaches us that sometimes, in order to do what's healthiest, most beneficial, the best overall, we're not going to be happy all of the time.
-And that's OK.
+Let me tell it, happiness has become a god to some people to the point where they don't honor commitments, they make poor decisions and they become totally self-consumed, all in the name of "doing what makes me happy."
+Meanwhile, maturity teaches us that sometimes, in order to do what's healthiest, most beneficial, and the best overall, we're not going to be happy all of the time.
+And that's okay.
 Better than that even.

 That's where this question comes in.
 Say that you hate your job yet you don't want to settle at the next one, so you're putting a one-year plan together to get outta there.
 Or maybe you're ready to get into better shape, you loathe working out, but you've put yourself on a six-month plan.
 Maybe you're just getting over a break-up and it's a fight to not call that joker — I mean, guy — on an hourly basis.
 Quitting immediately.
 Avoiding the gym and sitting on your couch with a pint of Blue Bell ice cream.
-Hitting him up for some crazy ex sex — all of these things may bring forth some immediate gratification.
+Hitting him up for some crazy ex-sex — all of these things may bring forth some immediate gratification.
 Still, none of it is a wise move in the long run.

 This is where rewarding yourself comes in.
 I actually like the definition of reward a lot because it means "something given or received in return or recompense for service, merit, hardship, etc." A reward is something that is earned for some sort of effort that you put in somewhere.
-And I'm pretty sure that there is some sort of service, merit or hardship that you endured within a seven-day, period.
+And I'm pretty sure that there is some sort of service, merit, or hardship that you endured within a seven-day, period.
 For that, make sure you reward yourself, without reservation or apology.
 You deserve it, sis.
 All of us do.

 7. How Am I Gonna Rest This Weekend?

-I've shared before (check out "What To Do When You Don't Know How To Chill Out") that I was raised to be a Sabbath observer (Friday sunset thru Saturday sunset).
+I've shared before (check out "What To Do When You Don't Know How To Chill Out") that I was raised to be a Sabbath observer (Friday sunset through Saturday sunset).
 Although I'm no longer affiliated with the Christian denomination that taught me that, I still rest on the Sabbath to this day and I will do it until I take my last breath.
 There is something really dope about getting off of the grid for 24 hours without reservation or apology.
 And because I do it as a spiritual practice (Exodus 20:8-11), it restores me in ways that nothing else really can.

 A part of being productive is doing things.
-Another part is knowing how to rest because when you stop working; when you veg out and watch a movie; when you unplug from technology; when you decide to sleep in; when you choose not to answer for phone for a while; when you read a book; when you lie on your couch and look up at the ceiling while listening to a favorite playlist; when you meditate; when you sit in the tub for an hour — when you do anything that cultivates peace, ease, calm, leisure and downtime, you refuel your body to do what needs to be done…later.
+Another part is knowing how to rest because when you stop working; when you veg out and watch a movie; when you unplug from technology; when you decide to sleep in; when you choose not to answer your phone for a while; when you read a book; when you lie on your couch and look up at the ceiling while listening to a favorite playlist; when you meditate; when you sit in the tub for an hour — when you do anything that cultivates peace, ease, calm, leisure and downtime, you refuel your body to do what needs to be done…later.

 Some of y'all work so much that you've gotta plan to rest — and you know it.
 By ending your week with this final question, it reminds you that rest is not a privilege; it needs to be a top priority.
 Every week.
 Just like everything else.
 So, please make sure that you do.
 The "answer" to how to do the next week well is attached directly to it.